 Applications often use data in different formats.
 A transformation defines a mapping from one data type to another.
 The transformation is represented by a SQL function that takes the source data type as input and returns an object of the target data type.
 You can arrange transformations to occur when a message is enqueued, when it is dequeued, or when it is propagated to a remote subscriber.

-Because Oracle Database Advanced Queuing is implemented in database tables, all operational benefits of high availability, scalability, and reliability are also applicable to queue data.
-Standard database features such as recovery, restart, and security are supported by Oracle Database Advanced Queuing.
-You can use database development and management tools such as Oracle Enterprise Manager to monitor queues.
+Because TEQs are implemented in database tables, all operational benefits of high availability, scalability, and reliability are also applicable to queue data.
+Standard database features such as recovery, restart, and security are supported by TEQ.
+You can use standard database development and management tools to monitor queues.
 Like other database tables, queue tables can be imported and exported.
-Similarly, advanced queues are supported by Oracle Data Guard for high availability, which can be critical to preserve your messages when using a stateless middle tier.
-By being in the database, enqueues and dequeues can be incorporated in database transactions without requiring distributed transactions.
-For example, Oracle XA.
+Similarly, TEQ queues are supported by Oracle Data Guard for high availability, which can be critical to preserve messages when using a stateless middle tier.
+By being in the database, enqueues and dequeues can be incorporated in database transactions without requiring distributed transactions

 Messages can be queried using standard SQL.
 This means that you can use SQL to access the message properties, the message history, and the payload.
 With SQL access you can also audit and track messages.
-All available SQL technology, such as indexes, can be used to optimize access to messages.
+All available SQL technology, such as in-memory latches, table indices, are used to optimize access to messages in TEQ and AQ.

-Oracle Database Advanced Queuing does not support data manipulation language (DML) operations on a queue table, or associated index-organized table (IOT), or associated system-partitioned tables used by sharded queues, if any.
+TEQ and AQ do not support data manipulation language (DML) operations on a queue table, or associated index-organized table (IOT) for AQ, or associated system-partitioned tables used by TEQs, if any.
 The only supported means of modifying queue tables is through the supplied APIs.
 Queue tables and IOTs can become inconsistent and therefore effectively ruined, if DML operations are performed on them.

 System-Level Access Control

-Oracle Database Advanced Queuing supports system-level access control for all queuing operations, allowing an application developer or DBA to designate users as queue administrators.
-A queue administrator can invoke Oracle Database Advanced Queuing administrative and operational interfaces on any queue in the database.
+TEQ and AQ support system-level access control for all queuing operations, allowing an application developer or DBA to designate users as queue administrators.
+A queue administrator can invoke TEQ or AQ administrative and operational interfaces on any queue in the database.
 This simplifies administrative work because all administrative scripts for the queues in a database can be managed under one schema.

 Queue-Level Access Control

 Requests for service must be separated from the supply of services to increase efficiency and enable complex scheduling.
-Oracle Database Advanced Queuing exhibits high performance as measured by:
+TEQ and AQ deliver high performance as measured by:

-Number of messages enqueued and dequeued each second
+Number of messages and bytes enqueued and dequeued each second (messages/second and MB/second)

 Time to evaluate a complex query on a message warehouse